Golf Tutorials

 Step 4: Compare the Final Hole Played

 The last resort is to compare scores on the final hole played (hole 18).
 The lowest score wins.
-If both players scored the same on the 18th hole, the tie may be broken by repeating the entire process on the front nine (last 9, 6, 3, then 1st hole) or, at many clubs, simply declared a tie with prizes being shared.
+If both players scored the same on the 18th hole, the tie may be broken by repeating the entire process on the front nine (last 9, 6, 3, then 1st hole) or, at many clubs, declared a tie with prizes being shared.

 How Handicaps Affect a Net Competition Card Off